-OMERS Provides Investment
+OMERS 2022 Mid-year Investment Update

 OMERS is a jointly sponsored, defined benefit pension plan, with 1,000 participating employers ranging from large cities to local agencies, and over half a million active, deferred and retired members.
 Our members include union and non-union employees of municipalities, school boards, local boards, transit systems, electrical utilities, emergency services and children’s aid societies across Ontario.
 OMERS teams work in Toronto, London, New York, Amsterdam, Luxembourg, Singapore, Sydney and other major cities across North America and Europe – serving members and employers, and originating and managing a diversified portfolio of high-quality investments in public markets, private equity, infrastructure and real estate.

 Net Assets $ Billions

 OMERS invests in high-quality assets that are well-diversified by geography and asset type.

 On March 1, 2022, OMERS updated asset class definitions in connection with our updated Statement of Investment Policies & Procedures; the asset mix above reflects these updated definitions.

 Asset Class Investment Performance

 Six months ended June 30, 2022

 Investment Performance highlights